SeanRooooney/DBZ-695-db2-server/README.md

 python3.6 /asncdctools/src/asntable.py -a   -s BBANK -t DONORS python3.6 /asncdctools/src/asntable.py -a   -s DEMO -t SIMPLE

+CDC is only possible when the log is a retain mode.
+In addition this require taking a backup on the database such that there is an initial checkpoint

-db2 update db cfg for TESTDB using logarchmeth1 logretain db2 backup db TESTDB to /dev/null db2 restart db TESTDB
+$ db2 update db cfg for TESTDB using logarchmeth1 logretain
+$ db2 backup db TESTDB to /dev/null
+$ db2 restart db TESTDB

+If you get the following error, it maybe that the you need to bind certain functions in public mode
+SRO: Don't undertstand this need to investigate

 com.ibm.db2.jcc.a.SqlException: DB2 SQL error: SQLCODE: -443, SQLSTATE: 38553, SQLERRMC: SYSIBM.SQLCOLUMNS (SCI95599)

+Do the following on the database:

-cd sqllib/bnd
+$ cd sqllib/bnd
-db2 connect to TESTDB
+$ db2 connect to TESTDB
-db2 bind db2schema.bnd blocking all grant public sqlerror continue
+$ db2 bind db2schema.bnd blocking all grant public sqlerror continue

+We start the ASN Capture service

 /opt/ibm/db2/V11.5/bin/asncap capture_schema=ASNCDC capture_server=TESTDB  logstdout=y

+SRO: Don't understand the need to stop/restart this

 # stop it ( ^C )  wait until stoped. (take some seconds)

 Change in ASNCDC.IBMSNAP_REGISTER STATE for all tables the STATE to 'A'

-ceck the state of all registered tables: cd /asncdctools/src/ python3.6 /asncdctools/src/asntablestate.py
+check the state of all registered tables: cd /asncdctools/src/ python3.6 /asncdctools/src/asntablestate.py